 Access to online Tuesday and Thursday morning Classes via Zoom are available by registration for each class or as a recurring quarterly subscription.
 If you are unable to pay, Please contact Ruti regarding potential scholarship opportunities.

 TO REGISTER, CLICK ON THE CLASS OR WORKSHOP IN THE CLASS LIST.
 To register for quarterly recurring membership for access to classes, click here.

 In-person classes are now available at Marinwood Communitity Center in San Rafael.
-Classes are held Wednesday from 2:00 to 3:00PM.
+Classes are held Mondays from 1:30 to 2:30PM starting March 4th.

 If you’re outside the local Marin County area or would like to practice with Ruti Gorel in your home of office, our classes and sessions via Zoom are perfect – especially if you have a busy schedule and you’d like to reduce back, neck and shoulders or joint pain.
 Both our online and In-person classes will relieve stress and improve your everyday activities, the way you sit, stand, walk, run, bend, stretch up to reach a shelf, turn and do your workout.

 Ruti Gorel integrates several different modalities into her group and private lessons.

 The Feldenkrais Method is a system of movement education that aims to improve the quality and range of movement, increase flexibility and coordination, and enhance overall well-being.
 It was developed by Moshe Feldenkrais, an engineer and physicist who later became a Judo black belt and a renowned movement educator.